-The purpose of this evaluation form is to provide input to new students in order to ensure adequate utilization of clinical time.
-This form will replace the standard BARS Evaluation Form for the first 2 weeks of the student's initial clinical experience.
-Clinical Site: Student's Name: 1.
-The student arrives to the clinical site on time.
-Yes No 2.
-The student actively seeks out and completes tasks upon arrival to clinical site (i.e., assist technologist with machine warm-ups, daily tasks, stocking of supplies, etc.) Yes Nο 3.
-The student seeks out technologist and actively follows technologist during daily tasks.
-Yes No 4.
-The student consistently demonstrates basic communication skills with technologists, staff, physicians and patients.
-Yes No 5.
-The student actively seeks out patient exams (i.e. watching for light or checking for order requests).
-Yes No 6.
+- The student arrives to the clinical site on time.
+Yes No - The student actively seeks out and completes tasks upon arrival to clinical site (i.e., assist technologist with machine warm-ups, daily tasks, stocking of supplies, etc.) Yes No - The student seeks out technologist and actively follows technologist during daily tasks.
+Yes No - The student consistently demonstrates basic communication skills with technologists, staff, physicians and patients.
+Yes No - The student actively seeks out patient exams (i.e. watching for light or checking for order requests).
+Yes No - 6.
 The student utilizes down-time for practicing equipment manipulation and/or positioning.
-Yes No 7.
+Yes No - 7.
 The student actively follows technologist to observe and assist with exams they have not yet seen.

 Yes No

-Note to technologist: Please utilize space for comments; particularly where students received a "No".
-It is important for new students to understand how they can better utilize their clinical time in these
+\\Note to technologist: Please utilize space for comments; particularly where students received a "No".
+It is important for new students to understand how they can better utilize their clinical time in these "beginning stages" of their clinical practice.